Trusted Criminal Defense

 Walworth County Lawyer Andrew Walter – Practice Areas

 - Criminal Defense including every possible criminal charge.
-Walworth County lawyer Andrew Walter has experience in everything from the most minor charges to homicide cases.
-Possession or delivery of marijuana, heroin, and other Wisconsin drug offenses; probation violations; theft, identity theft, robbery, and other Wisconsin property crimes; battery and assault; and homicide cases.
+Walworth County lawyer Andrew Walter has experience in everything from minor charges to homicide cases; possession or delivery of marijuana, heroin, and other Wisconsin drug offenses; probation violations; theft, identity theft, robbery, and other Wisconsin property crimes; battery and assault; and homicide cases.

-- DUI and all Wisconsin drunk driving cases, including OWI, prohibited alcohol concentration, injury by intoxicated use of a vehicle, OWI causing great bodily harm, and homicide by intoxicated use of a motor vehicle.
+- All Wisconsin drunk driving cases including OWI, DUI, prohibited alcohol concentration, injury by intoxicated use of a vehicle, OWI causing great bodily harm, and homicide by intoxicated use of a motor vehicle.
 Walworth County lawyer Andrew Walter has successfully represented clients in everything from first offense OWI to Homicide by Intoxicated Use of a Motor Vehicle.

 - Drug Possession and Delivery cases including possession and delivery of marijuana, cocaine, heroin, steroids, and all other controlled substance possession and delivery cases.